Continuum Limits of Lazy Open Quantum Walks: Continuum Limit of the Lazy Quantum Walk with Decoherence

 \subsubsection{Coin Decoherence}

 We begin by considering the case in which decoherence acts solely on the coin subspace.
 In this setting, the projectors that define the decoherence channel act within the internal coin basis:

-Substituting these projectors into the discrete Lindblad equation and expanding in~$\varepsilon$ to first order, we then pass to the continuum and replace $k \mapsto -\,i\,\partial_x$ in $\hat{\mathbf{H}}_{\text{phys}}$ and retaining the leading terms in~$\varepsilon$.
+These projectors are substituted into the discrete Lindblad equation and we expand in~$\varepsilon$ to first order.
+We take the continuum limit and and retain the leading terms in~$\varepsilon$.
+The real space description is obtained by inverting the Fourier representation, and consequently the momentum is replaced by the differential operator $k\mapsto -\,i\,\partial_x$ in $\hat{\mathbf{H}}_{\text{phys}}$.
 For clarity, it is convenient to introduce the projector onto the diagonal in the coin basis

 which keeps only the diagonal coin populations in the $\{\ket{L},\ket{S},\ket{R}\}$ basis.
 The dephasing channel can then be written as

 so that $D_c[\boldsymbol{\rho}]$ vanishes on populations and acts solely on coherences between the internal states.
 With this notation, the full coarse grained continuum equation reads: